etherisc-legacy/hackathon/README.md

 # hackathon
-issue tracker for ether.camp hackathon
+code repository and issue tracker for team etherisc at hack.ether.camp hackathon